 Michael Green Photography

-My interest in photography soon led me to having my own second hand SLR camera and, inevitably, a small darkroom set-up followed soon after.
+My interest in photography soon led me to having my own SLR camera and, inevitably, a small home darkroom set-up followed soon after.
 After sixth form I went to college to study for a Higher Diploma in Applied Design and then a degree in Graphic Design.
 Bliss!
 Five years at art college with free film and photo paper with a darkroom all set up.
-Although not the main focus of either of my courses, photography was encouraged and was seen as a good skill to have.
+Although never the main focus of either of my courses, photography was very much encouraged.

 I still record the world through my camera...I just do it a lot better now!